 However, even where an organization has carried out a donor’s instructions to the letter, it can be difficult to properly account for the funds without separate, and clear, financial statements backing this up.
 As a result, nonprofits that care about showing accountability and trustworthiness will need to ensure the appropriate accounting standards are followed.

-Another important reason is to avoid potential liability arising from breach of donor instructions.
+Another important reason is to avoid potential liability arising from a breach of donor instructions.
 In some states, or in relation to certain government-funded donors, this may amount to legal liability, and in relation to private funders, it may cause the nonprofit to become non-compliant with the terms of the fund.
 The effects of this could range from illegibility to secure reimbursement for expenses, where the grant is reimbursable, to civil fines and penalties for unethical behavior.

 Nonprofits with proper accounting procedures can also avoid the danger of co-mingling funds or even misappropriation.
 They can ensure that there is always an accurate record of what funds are available for what projects.
-This way, the organization will never run out of cash or find out that it has inadvertently restricted funds that were meant for general operations, or vice versa.
+This way, the organization will never run out of cash or find out that it has inadvertently restricted funds that were meant for general operations or vice versa.

 Methods of accounting for restricted funds

 Primarily, restricted funds are managed by nonprofits through fund accounting.
-This includes several accounting best practices from the FASB relating to handling of donations.
+This includes several accounting best practices from the FASB relating to the handling of donations.
 Nonprofits adopt several methods to achieve these, including recording donations relating to each restricted fund a: